ChloeWarner03/PersonalProject/README.md

 # PersonalProject: Personal Medical Tracker
 This is the start of the assignment for our CS 291 class, creating a personal project

+## Vision:
+- We want to create a project to

 ## Ideas for the personal Project:
 - Personal Medical Tracker: allows you to track your medications and track any symptoms you may be having.